 With its laid-back vibe, sub-tropical wildlife and appealing climate, the Gambia has long been a magnet for backpackers looking for a taste of the West African coast.

-In recent years, the ex-British colony has opened up as a package tour destination thanks to those idyllic beaches, safari opportunities and low-cost facilities.
+In recent years, the ex-British colony has opened up as a package tour destination thanks to those idyllic beaches, safari opportunities, and low-cost facilities.

 Holidays to Gambia are some of the most accessible on the continent with just a six-hour flight time and a long, hot summer from November to June.

-The modest land which surrounds the mighty River Gambia packs in enough interest to satisfy even the most adventurous of travellers, but you don't need to go it alone to see the best of it.
+The modest land which surrounds the mighty River Gambia packs in enough interest to satisfy even the most adventurous of travelers, but you don't need to go it alone to see the best of it.